 Trideer Extra Thick Yoga and Exercise Ball

-Incorporating an exercise ball is an easy way to actively challenge the core, whether you sit on the ball or do sit-ups or glute bridges.
+Incorporating an exercise ball is an easy way to actively challenge the core, whether you sit on the ball or do sit-ups or glute bridges with it.
 This heavy-duty, nonslip option comes in five diameters, from 38 to 85 centimeters.
 The smaller the ball, the more challenging it will make each.

 3 Next-Level Core Exercises for Runners

-A Weight-Training Workout to Increase Speed jump into the advanced move before you’ve mastered the basics.
+While there are plenty of good core workouts for runners flooding the internet, never feel that you need to jump into the advanced move before you’ve mastered the basics.
 If you aren’t engaging the right muscles, then the movement is losing its value, thus wasting your time.

 1. Side Plank Leg Raise